Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 If the dividend was cut, it would almost certainly lead to a significant drop in the stock.

-Since I could see that income from the covered call was around 3% within about 6 weeks, and that the company’s earnings were recovering, I was okay with the risk of a potential dividend cut.
+Since I could see that income from the covered call was around 3% within about 6 weeks, and that the company’s earnings were recovering based on research, I was okay with the risk of a potential dividend cut.

 The Company Could Go Broke